talkpython/100daysofweb-with-python-course/days/093-096-vuejs/your-turn/README.md

 # Days 93-96 Frontend Web Apps with Vue.js

-In this your-turn, you will developer the web app we created during the presentation.
+In this your-turn, you will develop the web app we created during the presentation.

 ## Day 1: Watch the first half of the video lessons